percona/pmm/source/install/virtual-appliance.rst

 `Accessing PMM Server <virtual-appliance.html#deploying-pmm-server-web-interface-opening>`_
 ============================================================================================

-To run the |pmm-server|, start the virtual machine and open in your browser the URL that appears at the top of the terminal when you are logging in to the virtual machine.
+To run the PMM Server, start the virtual machine and open in your browser the URL that appears at the top of the terminal when you are logging in to the virtual machine.